 “Level” Floors—Not So Much

 Quick disclaimer: I’m a homeowner, not a structural engineer or flooring contractor.
+Everything below comes from a level, a marble, my phone camera—and way more time than I wanted to spend evaluating a brand new house.

 What We Discovered